Bristol Mouse Control

 How Do You Get Rid Of Mice?

-We control mouse populations in two ways.
+We control a mouse problem in two ways.
 The first and most popular method is to control the mouse infestation with lethal pest control methods.

 The second and least popular method to control mice includes exclusion and environmental pest control that may be a permanent solution to prevent mice from entering a building.

 Trapping (cages, snap-traps, glue boards) and Poisoning (bait, liquid feeds, contact poisons).

-Favoured methods of environmental mouse pest control over time include
+Favoured methods of environmental pest control over time include

-- Proofing/Exclusion (preventing a mouse from entering an area)
+- Proofing/Exclusion (preventing a rodents from entering an area)

 - Line of sight (ensuring areas of cover, concealment and encouragement have been eliminated).

-Successful management of mouse infestations demands you employ a variety of these methods together.
+Successful management of rodent infestations demands you employ a variety of these methods together.

 Using a combined, integrated mouse control methodology is possible to rid yourself of mice successfully over the longer term.

-However, the fact remains that adjoining properties might not share your proactive stance, and in time the rodent population will return.
+However, the fact remains that adjoining properties might not share your proactive stance, and in time the population will return.

 It might be in five minutes or five years, but eventually, they will return – and you must be ready for them!

 Why Are Mice In Your House?

-Mouse control is sometimes a complex task, but the best scenario is to always focus on controlling the rodent population as close to its source as possible.
+Pest control is sometimes a complex task, but the best scenario is to always focus on controlling the pest population as close to its source as possible.

 Buildings provide easy routes of entry for a mouse looking to secure a safe place to live or new food resources.
 A quick search for entry points and signs of ingress or access is always recommended by professionals.
 Commercial properties will often be substantial and have multiple entry points.

 Homes in need of structural repairs and proofing that might not be immediately obvious are prime targets for infestation.

-Proofing by experts like ourselves will solve a mouse problem for good, sometimes without poison.
+Professional proofing by experts like ourselves should solve a mouse problem for good, and sometimes without poison.
 It prevents mice, rats and other pests from your garden and surrounding areas from getting into your home.